Sherlock2019/EV4rent/README.md

-# EV4rent
+# EV4rent : Project  Blue Horizons
-an AWS infra for a EV rental service using a mobile apps
+this a POC for building an AWS infra for a EV rental service using a mobile apps

-Project  Blue Horizons

- a future proof infrastructure and services  for Blue SG  EV on demand rental  Services
+ a future proof infrastructure and services  for Blue SG  EV on demand rental  Services  with has those features A mobile App connecting to a Service to book cars
+ Iot data streaming to a Server to collect data and react to any issues the driver might have Aplication access to dev to correct issue and deploy new version of the apps Business intel for stake holders
+ Alert for maintenance team

 Auth : Doan Nguyen
 Network and Cloud architect, DEvops , SRE , with Data science and  machine learning specialty

 Date 06 november 2023
 Context : job interview